jourlez/Ride/docs/01_ride.rst

 Install Ansible
 ===============

-Ansible will take care of setting your development envireonment, but for that you need to install Ansible first.
+Ansible will take care of setting your development environment, but for that you need to install Ansible first.

 ------
 Fedora